TanStack/query/docs/src/pages/guides/ssr.md

 This guide is at-best, a high level overview of how SSR with React Query should work.
 Your mileage may vary since there are many different possible setups for SSR.

-> If you can, please contribution your findings back tot his page for any framework specific guidance!
+> If you can, please contribution your findings back to this page for any framework specific guidance!

 ### On the Server